 Many students are uncomfortable or disinterested in mathematics.
 For some students, math can be monotonous, boring, or confusing.
 But for some students the thought of doing a math problem causes severe negative emotions that can lead to anxiety or depression.
 These reactions can get in the way of the student doing any type of math problem or even other school problems.
-When the discomfort about math turns to fear and the fear hinders school performance, this is what is known as “math anxiety.”
+When the discomfort about math turns to fear and fear hinders school performance, this is what is known as “math anxiety.”

 Causes of Math Anxiety